kvatrom/ai-workshop-vibe-coding-pdf-search/docs/DiaryLogDoc.md

   Errors/Rollbacks: None.
   Reasoning: Improves discoverability and onboarding; aligns with documentation maintenance policy.
   Follow-ups: Consider adding a CLI/REST entry point in a future slice and expand README accordingly.

+- Timestamp: 2025-09-30 12:17 local
+  Context: Slice 5 — Create a folder for PDFs to be indexed
+  Decisions: Add data/pdfs directory tracked with .gitkeep; add .gitignore to exclude real PDFs; document usage in README; update SpecDoc with Slice 5.
+  Changes: Created data/pdfs/.gitkeep; added .gitignore rules; updated README.md; updated docs/SpecDoc.md (Slice 5 and change log).
+  Errors/Rollbacks: None.
+  Reasoning: Provides a clear, git-safe place to drop PDFs for local experimentation and future indexing pipeline.
+  Follow-ups: Build, commit, and push; later slices to add CLI/API to index PDFs from this folder.